 In most cases, if a property is leased as residential accommodation under a head lease, it's an exempt supply.
-But this rule doesn't apply if:
+But this rule does not apply if:

-- the buyer and seller agree the exemption doesn't apply - the supplier has, before 16 May 2000, treated the supply under the lease as being a taxable supply.
+- the buyer and seller agree the exemption does not apply - the supplier has, before 16 May 2000, treated the supply under the lease as being a taxable supply.